alcaseybsu/alcaseybsu/README.md

 - :seedling: I'm interested in Quantum Computing and in getting my Master's Degree, or beyond.

+- 👩‍🎓 I'm currently learning: Unreal Engine and .NET

+- 💻 I'm working on a large project that utilizes Python, JavaScript, and Unreal Engine.

 - :zap: In my free time, I watch and read programming tutorials, play guitar, and hang out with my fuzzy best friend--my dog, Buddy.

 - 👯 I’m currently collaborating on a very interesting and super-cool cybersecurity-related application.
 Unfortunately, it is proprietary so I can't share any details about it until it is released.
 Stay tuned...